 - Luke 22:41-44

-So His question to God and His struggle was human.
+His question to God and His struggle was human.
 His submission was from His human side.
-He did it because He knew this is what God wanted, and He wanted to do the will of God.
-He was able to do it because He had no sin to weaken Him or spoil the offering of His perfect life, I Peter 2:22.
+Jesus did it because He knew that this is what God wanted, and He wanted to do the will of God.
+He was able to do so because He had no sin to weaken Him or spoil the offering of His perfect life, I Peter 2:22.

 How can God die if Jesus is God?